-Marissa was spending time working on a program, which she didn’t have a real passion for, but felt that it could help her with income.
+Marissa was spending time working on a program, which she didn’t have a real passion for, but felt that it could help her with her income.
 Okay, sounds good at first, but I asked her, is this what you REALLY, REALLY want to do?
 Her answer came without hesitation, NO!
-Okay, they why start something that you don’t want to do, to get away from something you don’t like now, hoping that one day it will give you what you need to do what you really want to do?
+Okay, then why start something that you don’t want to do to get away from something you don’t like now, hoping that one day it will give you what you need to do what you really want to do?

 Distractions, those shiny objects I like to call them, are what take us off course of what we really want and where we really wish to be.
-While many of them such as the example I gave you with Marissa sound like a good idea, they really are taking us away from our true desire, they are essentially dream robbers.
+While many of them, such as the example I gave you with Marissa, sound like a good idea, they really are taking us away from our true desire; they are essentially dream robbers.

 Writing out what freedom felt like and then referencing it when I need to make a decision has helped me avoid many distractions.
 Checking back in with that feeling and its importance to me before I say yes or wander off to do something helps keep me more in a place I want to be, FREE.

 In the end, I told Marissa now wasn’t the time to work on building her platform.
 While my team and I would have loved to help her freshen up her website, make a big splash on social media and grow her email list, she didn’t have a clear idea of what she wanted to offer to the world.
-We’ll be working together soon on that, for now she’s working on getting clear on the feeling she wants to wake up excited about each day.
+We’ll be working together soon on that; for now, she’s working on getting clear on the feeling she wants to wake up excited about each day.

-Here’s to feeling waking up each day, excited about your work and knowing that it’s exactly what you should be doing to feel the way you most want to feel.
+Here’s to feeling waking up each day excited about your work and knowing that it’s exactly what you should be doing to feel the way you most want to feel.